Loqueesha

-Loqueesha is a 2019 American independent comedy film written, produced, directed by, and starring indie comedian Jeremy Saville.
+Loqueesha is a 2019 American independent comedy film written, produced, directed by, and starring comedian Jeremy Saville.
 The film tells the story of Joe, a middle-aged, divorced, white bartender who becomes a nationally syndicated radio host by impersonating a black woman.

-The film attempted to cover many topics including racism, unemployment, income inequality, suicide, and African American tropes.
+The film attempts to cover many topics including racism, unemployment, income inequality, suicide, and African American tropes.
 The film's trailer was released on YouTube on May 11, 2019, prompting a backlash on social media for the film's perceived racism.
 Other reviewers considered the trailer to simply be a form of shock humor, used as a form of viral marketing.
-The film had a limited release in theaters on July 12, 2019, and was panned by critics, and has a 0% rating on Rotten Tomatoes.
+The film had a limited release in theaters on July 12, 2019; it was panned by critics, and has a 0% rating on Rotten Tomatoes.
 It has since appeared on several lists of the worst films ever made.
+Saville has not made any films since.

 Synopsis

 After giving advice to a woman struggling with relationship problems, Joe is encouraged to audition for a local radio time slot.
 Joe hesitates to apply, but auditions in order to afford to send his son to a private gifted school.
 After getting rejected by the station, he resubmits an audition recording as Loqueesha, a no-nonsense sassy black woman, and becomes a national success.